Last Updated on

 We always make sure we correct the kids if they speak to either of us in the opposite language.
 Eg if my son tells me something in Italian, I ask him to repeat it in English, and the other way around with my husband.
 Being consistent I have found is the key.

-At first J had a preference for English as he spent most of his time with myself during the days, I was actually worried that he wouldn’t speak Italian, but living in Italy I really had nothing to worry about.
+At first my eldest son had a preference for English as he spent most of his time with myself during the days, I was actually worried that he wouldn’t speak Italian, but living in Italy I really had nothing to worry about.
 Soon enough his Italian took over and by age 2 he was speaking simple, but full sentences in both languages.

 There are some that say bilingual children can sometimes develop later on however this hasn’t been the case so far.
 I have not seen any delays in his language development, he is speaking as good as all of his friends in his pre-school class and his teacher’s tell me is doing quite well in general.